timekeeper29/Realistic-Front-end-Projects/readme.md

 Please note that the projects included in this repository are intended solely for educational purposes.
 They serve as valuable learning resources to strengthen your front-end development skills.
 However, keep in mind that they may not be optimized for production environments or feature advanced functionalities.

-We hope you find these practical front-end projects helpful and enjoyable as you embark on your journey to becoming a proficient front-end developer.
+We hope you find these Realistic front-end projects helpful and enjoyable as you embark on your journey to becoming a proficient front-end developer.
 Happy coding!

 ## Projects
 ### 1. Custom Video Player